Meet Stephanie Sheesley: Director, Regulatory & Access (USA)

-Stephanie Sheesley, Associate Director within Regulatory and Access shares her story about her development within Parexel, her motivation to support her staff, and to support her clients and their patients to provide a better quality of life.
+Stephanie Sheesley, Director within Regulatory and Access shares her story about her development within Parexel, her motivation to support her staff, and to support her clients and their patients to provide a better quality of life.

 - Please introduce yourself and your role at Parexel.

 My name is Stephanie Sheesley and I’m a Director within Regulatory & Access based in south-central Pennsylvania.
 I support a team of 23 talented staff and as a Medical Device SME, I also have the privilege of providing regulatory consulting for a variety of Medical Device clients.

 - How does a day in your job look like?
 What are your core responsibilities?